With the growing popularity of Magento ecommerce stores, there’s an inevitable boom in the integration of Magento and other platforms.

 Install the Magento WordPress Extension

-There is a free extension to integrate Magento and WordPress called FishPig.
+There is a free extension called FishPig that integrates WordPress and Magento.

 Before installing the extension, make sure you have disabled the compiler and cache to avoid any errors.
 You can re-enable them afterward.